 You have expectations from your staff, but so do they.
 Like in any other industry, it is crucial to keep your employees motivated and happy.
 Treat them like your partners in value creation.
-Offer them a competitive salary, hygienic working conditions, ample work holidays, performance incentives and career progression opportunities.
-This will definitely improve the staff productivity and help you run a successful restaurant business.
+Offer them a competitive salary, sanitary working conditions, ample work holidays, performance incentives and career progression opportunities.
+This will improve the staff productivity and help you run a successful restaurant business.

 6. Hop onto the Technology Bandwagon

 You need to act swiftly to integrate your restaurant with technology if you want to stay on the top and run a successful restaurant business.
 According to statistics, the most important technical features popular among customers are online reservations (36%), free wifi (23%), and online/mobile ordering (19%).
 Your patrons expect technology-driven experience and your competitors are offering it.
-In fact, 81% of restaurants are currently using a POS or electric register system, 68% offer wifi, 37% offer online order and 32% accept mobile payment.
+81% of restaurants are currently using a POS or electric register system, 68% offer wifi, 37% provide online order, and 32% accept mobile payment.

 Restaurants are also experimenting with other high-end technological tools.
 Technology is helping restaurateurs to run their backend efficiently.
 A POS system can not only manage your day to day operations such as inventory, invoicing, staff schedule, cash flow, and payroll, but also reduce human errors and paperwork.

 7. Remember, the Customer is King.
 Always!

 There may be times when your customers are not happy with their experience at your restaurant.
 They may communicate their displeasure through the feedback form, on the spot complaint to the wait staff/manager or posting a negative review on the social media.
-You simply can’t afford a negative publicity.
+You can’t afford negative publicity.
 Make sure that you promptly address the issue by talking to the customers and understanding their grievances.
 Do not hesitate at all in apologizing and rectifying the mistake immediately.

-You can pacify them by waiving off the bill, offering a free meal on the next visit, a VIP pass to your next event or sending a bouquet of roses or a box of chocolates.
+You can appease them by waiving off the bill, offering a free meal on the next visit, a VIP pass to your next event or sending a bouquet of roses or a box of chocolates.

 8. Keep your Licenses in Place